leothomas/titiler/lambda/README.md

 $ cdk deploy <projectname-stage>
 ```

-Note: The CDK commands build the necessary docker image in the background.
+**Note:** The CDK commands build the necessary docker image in the background.
 This may take several minutes depending on internet connection, etc.
+**Note:** Due to [compatibility issues](https://github.com/aws/aws-cdk/issues/5877) between some of the aws_cdk libraries and Node v13.X, it's recommended to use Node v12.X